 Those who are not art collectors might get the impression of standing in the middle of a large-scale art buyer’s playground.
 The general feel is of the exclusive art world – dealers and buyers addressing each other on first name terms, questions of “how much for the…” appearing more popular than discussion about art and artists.
 There is definitely a luxury sell factor involved.
 Still, the fair can make for a rewarding experience for art lovers, especially with the inclusion of the Frieze Masters talks (access to talks is included in the admission price), guided tours and the sculpture park.
 Worth a visit for those interested in a contemporary twist on historical art and those who can fork out the £32 entry fee.

 Photo: Joe Clark

-Frieze Masters is at Regent’s Park until 20th October, for further information visit here.
+Frieze Masters is at Regent’s Park until 20th October 2013.
+For further information visit the exhibition’s website here.